eulerlab/QDSpy/README.md

   LEDs).
 See :doc:`inifile` for details on the new configuration parameters in section ``[Overlay]`` and :ref:`Screen overlay mode <screen-overlay-mode-label>` for instructions.

+  This feature was inspired by the paper `"A tetrachromatic display for the spatiotemporal control of rod and cone stimulation"` by Florian S. Bayer and colleagues (`Bayer et al., 2015, J Vis doi:10.1167/15.11.15 <http://jov.arvojournals.org/article.aspx?articleid=2430812>`_).

 * **IMPORTANT**: The ``QDSpy.ini`` file contains a couple of new parameters, including a new section called ``[Overlay]``.
 Thus, the new parameters need to be added to the existing ``QDSpy.ini`` file, otherwise QDSpy will crash.